Am I Eligible for Gratuity After 4 Years and 210 Days in a 5-Day Workweek?

 sankalpbaid

-Please refer section 2A subsection 2 - it provides that constinous service mean 190days for company which works less than 6 days a week.
-Please let me know if my interpretation is wrong
+Please refer to section 2A subsection 2.
+It provides that continuous service means 190 days for a company that works less than 6 days a week.
+Please let me know if my interpretation is wrong.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute